Parton distributions need representative sampling: QCD sampling problem and the trio identity

 \subsection{Setup of the problem; the $R$ mechanism}

-We examine the probability for a QCD observable $G$ dependent on the PDFs, such a collider cross section $\sigma$ or perhaps the QCD coupling strength $\alpha_s$ determined from hadron scattering measurements.
+We start by discussing multi-dimensional sampling in a simplified context, by considering the probability for a QCD observable $G$ dependent on the PDFs, such a collider cross section $\sigma$ or perhaps the QCD coupling strength $\alpha_s$ determined from hadron scattering measurements.
 Predictions for observables are the ultimate targets for the propagation of the PDF uncertainties.
 The goal of the physics endeavor is to estimate the truth value $G_\text{truth}$ of $G$ that is objectively realized in Nature.
 Historically, at most we can hope to determine the expectation value $E_p(G) = \frac{1}{N_p}\sum_{i=1}^{N_p} G_i$ on the population of many measurements or other determinations $G_i$ of $G$, where $N_p$ is a very large number of determinations.

 We assume that the determinations $G_i$ are properly designed, so that $E_p(G)$ agrees with $G_\text{truth}$ (i.e., $E_p(G)-G_\text{truth}$ is arbitrarily small) for $N_p$ that is sufficiently large.
 For example, for $G=\alpha_s$, the population expectation $E_p(\alpha_s)$ could be computed on a future sample of many measurements obtained after several more decades of well-funded research.
 If $G$ is a cross section $\sigma$ computed with a multi-parameter PDF ensemble, $E_p(\sigma)$ can be the expectation value with the PDF ensemble that densely and representatively samples the whole parameter space.